rppicomidi/pico-usb-host-msc-demo/README.md

 microUSB to USB A female adapter to interface with most USB flash drives.
 You will also need to provide 5V to the Vbus pin so the Pico board will boot and to power the USB flash drive.

+If you are using the Adafruit Feather board, the UART pins and ground pin are labeled on the board itself.

 I use a Picoprobe board hooked to a computer to provide the UART terminal interface and to provide the 5V to VBus (I just hook the